georglind/georglind.github.com/source/wishes/index.markdown

 footer: true
 ---

-In case anyone felt like giving me anything, I list my wishes here:
+In case anyone felt like giving me anything, I list my wishes here (closing in on Christmas it is updated weekly):

 Miscellaneous
 -------------

-* [Music Box Kit](http://www.kikkerland.com/products/make-your-own-music-box-kit/) (USD 22).
+- [Music Box Kit](http://www.kikkerland.com/products/make-your-own-music-box-kit/) (USD 22).
 Getting more than one is even fine, because then we may perform orchestral pieces like [this one](https://www.youtube.com/watch?v=3a9wWRxYSko).
+- Headphones that work in traffic (not completely isolating).
+Must fit under a beanie or a bicycle-helmet.

 <!--
 Computer